rahi-lab/targettrack/README.md

 ### Export/Import tab

 This tab is designed for modifying the movie file.
 The tab can be used to transfer masks from one movie to another.
 To import mask from another `.h5` file (source file) to the current file (target file), the address of the source file should be entered in the `Address of the imported masks` box.
 If the source file is rotated w.r.t. the current file (rotation function derived in the Processing tab), you should check the `reverse transform` checkbox to reverse the rotation.
 By pressing `import` button, the masks from the source file will replace any existing masks in the target file.
 If instead, you press `import as green mask`, only regions that are not already labeled will be labeled based on the source files masks.\
-In addition to importing masks, you can also export edited version of the current movie as a new `.h5` file using this tab.
+In addition to importing masks, you can also export an edited version of the current movie as a new `.h5` file using this tab.
 The exported movie will only contain the frames selected in the `Frame selection`.
-There are multiple options for editing the movie before exporting it.\
+There are multiple options for editing the movie before exporting it:\
-`Rotate and crop`: this option applies the rotation and translation derived in `Processing tab` on the frames and then crops the frames based on the region you selected in `Processing tab`.
+- `Rotate and crop`: this option applies the rotation and translation derived in `Processing tab` on the frames and then crops the frames based on the region you selected in `Processing tab`.
 The resulting frames, which will have a smaller size than the current frames, will be saved as an external file.\
-`auto delete`: This option is useful for recordings of the freely moving worm where the worm gets out of the field of view (FOV) in some time points.
+- `auto delete`: This option is useful for recordings of the freely moving worm where the worm gets out of the field of view (FOV) in some time points.
 This option detects the frames where the worm is substantially outside of the FOV by using coarse segmentation from `Processing tab`.
 If the coarse segmentation results in less than 3 objects in one frame, autodelete mode will exclude that frame while exporting.\
-`save red channel` and `save green channel`: if the movie has more than 1 channel, this option saves only the first or the second channel respectively.\
+- `save red channel` and `save green channel`: if the movie has more than 1 channel, this option saves only the first or the second channel respectively.\
-`Blur`: it blurs the frames using the difference of Gaussians method with parameters set in the `background factor` and `sigma` box.\
+- `Blur`: it blurs the frames using the difference of Gaussians method with parameters set in the `background factor` and `sigma` box.\
-`Subtract bg`: it will set all the pixels with a value less than a threshold to zero.
+- `Subtract bg`: it will set all the pixels with a value less than a threshold to zero.
 This can be used to reduce the background noise.
 The threshold is set in the background box.\
-`Resize image`: Resizes the movie in X and Y direction using nearest neighbor or bicubic interpolation for masks and images respectively (https://docs.opencv.org/4.x/da/d6e/tutorial_py_geometric_transformations.html).
+- `Resize image`: Resizes the movie in X and Y direction using nearest neighbor or bicubic interpolation for masks and images respectively (https://docs.opencv.org/4.x/da/d6e/tutorial_py_geometric_transformations.html).

-`Choose frames from`: if you want to export only a subset of the frames, you can enter the desired interval in the boxes of this section.\
+- `Choose frames from`: if you want to export only a subset of the frames, you can enter the desired interval in the boxes of this section.\
-`Delete frames and intervals`: if you want to exclude certain frames or intervals in the exported movie, you can enter them in this section.\
+- `Delete frames and intervals`: if you want to exclude certain frames or intervals in the exported movie, you can enter them in this section.\
-`Choose x/y/z from ... to`: if you want to crop the movie in any of the X, Y, or Z directions, you can enter the cropped regions coordinates in this section.
+- `Choose x/y/z from ... to`: if you want to crop the movie in any of the X, Y, or Z directions, you can enter the cropped regions coordinates in this section.
 The cropping performed in this tab is different from the one performed in `Processing` tab, which applies cropping only on the rotated and aligned frames.
-If the X coordinate you start from has a negative value, you will have zero paddings at the left side of your frames.
-Similarly, if the X coordinates you end at are larger than the frames' width, you will have zero paddings on the right side.
-The same goes for Y and Z directions.
+If the X coordinate you start from has a negative value, you will have zero padding at the left side of your frames.
+Similarly, if the X coordinates you end at are larger than the frames' width, you will have zero padding on the right side.
+The same goes for the Y and Z directions.